SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 This file contains sections for services provided, and services required, and is written to or read from when `cds watch` is invoked (for more information, see the link to the Automatic Binding documentation in the [Further reading](#further-reading) below).

-👉 Examine the contents of this file; at this point, you should see something like this:
+👉 Examine the contents of this file; at this point, you should see something like this (the `server` value will likely be different - it's a process ID):

 ```json
 {